 In order to attract more visitors it is evident that the NMD region must be seen as compelling and motivating to be considered as a destination for ROI consumers.
-Without a co-ordinated and targeted marketing plan this could be a major constraint to growing our tourism volume and revenue as research has indicated that the actual level of consumers from the ROI who plan to visit Northern Ireland in the next three years is lower than the number of consumers who plan to take breaks within ROI (58 percent Vs 83 percent respectively).
+Without a coordinated and targeted marketing plan this could be a major constraint to growing our tourism volume and revenue as research has indicated that the actual level of consumers from the South who plan to visit the North in the next three years is lower than the number of consumers who plan to take breaks within ROI (58 percent Vs 83 percent respectively).